 - Lounge areas

 Hotels must reserve at least 5% of rooms as a COVID isolation rooms, if they host guests who are COVID positive, are sick, or are close contacts.
+You cannot force a guest to leave if they are isolating or quarantining due to COVID-19.

 Save contact information for your guests for at least 3 weeks.
 If a guest gets sick later, the City of San Francisco can help close contacts get tested.